abarletta/abarletta.github.io/README.md

 ***
 ### <b>viximpv</b> - _VIX Implied Volatility Toolbox_

 This toolbox computes approximate values of the Black & Scholes implied volatility of VIX options using the perturbative technique described in <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2942262">this paper</a>.
-The modelling setup requires that the VIX index dynamics is explicitly computable as a smooth transformation of a purely diffusive, one-dimensional Markov process Y. Specifically:
+The modelling setup requires that the VIX index dynamics is explicitly computable as a smooth transformation of a purely diffusive, one-dimensional Markov process Y.

 #### Latest downloads (updated 2017-11-23)